evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ## Interior

-The Xiaomi SU7 Max boasts a driver-focused interior, enhancing the cockpit feel with medium-quality materials used throughout.
+The Xiaomi SU7 Max boasts a driver-centric interior, enhancing the cockpit feel with medium-quality materials used throughout.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
 You can choose between several interior designs.

 ### Seats